 Richard L. Dunn provides advice and engages in research and analysis related to the deployment and implementation of technology in the military and civil sectors through partnering and other innovative means; he conducts research in national security operations, technology and their interactions; and, analyzes laws, policies and practices that impact the effective implementation of technology.
 He is founder and consultant at Strategic Institute for Innovation in Government Contracting.
 He served as Expert-Consultant at National Defense University, 2016–2017.
 He is a member of the advisory board of the renowned Government Contracts Program, George Washington University Law School, and a member of the executive committee of the Pacific Air War History Associates.
-Pro bono work has included appointment to several study groups of the National Academy of Science and Defense Science Board, and continuing to serve as a trustee of the Chesapeake Environmental Protection Association.
+Pro bono work has included appointment to several study groups of the National Academy of Science and Defense Science Board and formerly serving as a trustee of the Chesapeake Environmental Protection Association.

 2000-2007: Senior Fellow/Visiting Scholar at the University of Maryland.
 This appointment was in the Department of Logistics, Business and Public Policy, R.H.
 Smith School of Business.
 Scholarly research was the primary emphasis of this position as well as teaching and related activities.
 Research included an eclectic mix of implementation of technology and historical national security studies.